lionheart/TableViewPopoverPresenting/README.md

 2. Add it to your `UITableView`.
 3. Make your `UIViewController` conform to `UIGestureRecognizerDelegate`.
 4. Create a method to handle the tap.
-5. Make sure the tap gesture recognizer doesn't override the standard `UITableView` touch handlers for `didSelectRowAtIndexPath`.
+5. Make sure the tap gesture recognizer doesn't override the standard `UITableView` touch handlers for `tableView(_:didSelectRowAt:)`.
 6. Find the point where the user tapped.
 7. Retrieve which index path the user tapped corresponding to that point.
 8. Make sure that you actually want to show a view controller at that index path.